 - Pinch of grated or ground nutmeg

-- When the water is simmering, drop small bits of the batter from a wooden spoon or by forcing through the spaetzle maker or colander
+- When the water is simmering, drop small bits of the batter by forcing through the spaetzle maker or colander

 I like to make this recipe with either our Beef Fennel & Sage sausage or our Rosemary Lamb sausage.
 Either has enough fat to coat the spaetzle in a very delicious manner!
-I usually get this cooking once I make the spaetzle batter so that everything is done around the same time.
+I usually get this cooking once the water is boiling so that everything is done around the same time.